juliaingram/ny-pharmacy-access/README.md

 # Mapping Pharmacy Deserts in New York State

 This project will look at access to pharmacies in New York State to explore which communities lack access to pharmacies.

-**Questions I aim to answer**:
-1. A study examining "pharmacy deserts" in Chicago found they were more likely to occur in minority communities.
+A study examining "pharmacy deserts" in Chicago found they were more likely to occur in minority communities.
 Is the same true in New York?

 **Data Source/Collection**: